top of page

 Do you really need to spray (and this includes homemade organic sprays), or can you wait for the natural predators to come in and do what they do best?

-(ABOVE: Megachile species leafcutter bee next to the tiny Reed bee)
+above: Megachile species leafcutter bee with a tiny Reed bee approaching

 Contact me if you would like me to come and present a Native Bee & Bee Friendly Garden Talk in your area tracy@greentreenaturopathy.com.au